EnKF-C user guide: The workflow

+PREP does not need to access the model state; it only accesses the model grid.
+(Note that for some types of vertical coordinates the vertical model grid may depend on the state.)

-\emph{calc} calculates ensemble transforms for updating the forecast ensemble of model states (EnKF) or the background model state (EnOI) in the following stages: \begin{itemize} \item read observations from \verb|observations.nc|; \item calculate ensemble of forecast observations $\mb H \mb E^f$ (EnKF) or ensemble of background observation anomalies $\mb H \mb A^f$ and background observations $\mb H \mb x^f$ (EnOI); \item for each horizontal grid cell calculate local ensemble transforms $\mb X_5$ (EnKF) or background update coefficients $\mb w$ (EnOI); \item save these transforms to \verb|X5.nc| (EnKF) or \verb|w.nc| (EnOI); \item calculate and report forecast and analysis innovation statistics; \item calculate observation impact metrics DFS and SRF (sec.~\ref{sec:impact}) and save them to \verb|enkf_diag.nc|; \item save ensemble, observations and transforms/weights for specified horizontal locations to pointlog files (sec.~\ref{sec:pointlogs}). \end{itemize} Apart from this main mode of operation, \emph{calc} can also calculate forecast innovations only or operate in a single observation experiment mode.
+CALC calculates ensemble transforms for updating the forecast ensemble of model states (EnKF) or the background model state (EnOI) in the following steps: \begin{itemize} \item read superobservations from \verb|observations.nc|; \item calculate ensemble of forecast observations $\mb H \mb E^f$ (EnKF) or ensemble of background observation anomalies $\mb H \mb A^f$ and background observations $\mb H \mb x^f$ (EnOI); \item for nodes with specified stride on each horizontal grid get local observations and calculate local ensemble transforms $\mb X_5$ (EnKF) or local background update coefficients $\mb w$ (EnOI); \item save these transforms to \verb|transforms.nc| (or \verb|transforms.nc-0|, \verb|transforms.nc-1|, ... in multi-grid case); \item calculate and report forecast and analysis innovation statistics; \item calculate observation impact metrics DFS and SRF (sec.~\ref{sec:impact}) and save them to \verb|enkf_diag.nc|; \item at specified horizontal locations save the model state ensemble, observations, transforms/weights, and DA settings to pointlog files (sec.~\ref{sec:pointlogs}). \end{itemize} Apart from this main mode of operation, CALC can also be used for calculating forecast innovations, or operate in the single observation experiment mode.

-\emph{update} updates the ensemble (EnKF) or the background (EnOI) using transforms calculated by \emph{calc}, and saves the analysis according to specifications.
-It also adds analysis information to the pointlog files, and can calculate and save the ensemble spread.
+UPDATE updates the ensemble (EnKF) or the background (EnOI) using the transforms calculated by CALC, along with a number of specified diagnostics, such as the ensemble spread and inflation.